Growing a Foreign Brand in China

 Insight: The right partner can accelerate your success — the wrong one can stall it.

-Conclusion: China Rewards the Prepared
+Conclusion: Blessed are the Prepared

 Deep market understanding